VolmitSoftware/docs/react/02-commands-permissions.md

 | `run [full=true] [json=true]` | `r` | Validation suite; `full` is currently report metadata and does not reduce the checks; JSON reports go to `plugins/React/test-reports/` |
 | `loadtest <confirm> [players=1000] [duration=600]` | `load` | Two-pass synthetic load test on world 0; `confirm=true` is required |

 Both test commands mutate their test world. `run` queues cleanup actions around world spawn, creates and removes map-frame fixtures, and spawns falling sand; `loadtest` generates heavy synthetic load and currently does not bound `players` or `duration`.
 Run them only in a disposable isolated server or after backing up the target world.
-See [Operator Runbooks & Smoke Tests](/react/15-operator-runbooks-smoke-tests).
+See [15 - Operator Runbooks & Smoke Tests](/react/15-operator-runbooks-smoke-tests).

 ## Shorthand commands (tweak `shorthands`)